 I’m interested in both male and female fashion.
 I love understanding how people share their personalities through visuals.
 Her nails were a vibrant color; I liked them and was interested in her choice.
 She opened up, I made a silly joke, and created a fun dynamic.

-- I was standing against the bar wall in front of some jackets speaking with my client.
-A girl walked over with her friend and pointed through me at her friend’s jacket.
+3. I was standing against the bar wall in front of some jackets speaking with my client

 Her: “Hey that’s definitely yours.”

 Me: “I’m flattered but I’m definitely not hers.” *grin*